ebergstedt/AutomaticWindowsFileManager/README.md

 ## Move

+**Move** will remove a files from the Source folder and put them in the Target folder.

 | Name                             | Type   | Required | Description                                                                      |
 |----------------------------------|--------|----------|----------------------------------------------------------------------------------|
 | Source                           | String | Yes      | Directory path to copy files from.                                               |